david-shao318/KDD23-ADAC/README.md

 intersection environment, demonstrating that highly performant traffic control policies can be built in a data-efficient manner.

-## Installation
+### Installation
-1. Use [gharaffanobuild.yml](https://github.com/siddarth-c/KDD23-ADAC/blob/main/gharaffanobuild.yml) to create a conda environment.
+1. Use [envBuild_0.yml](./ADAC_traffic_master/envBuild_0.yml) or [envBuild_1.yml](./ADAC_traffic_master/envBuild_1.yml) to create a conda environment.
 2. Install [sumo library](https://www.eclipse.org/sumo/) for traffic simulation.

-3. Unzip [TrafQ.zip](https://github.com/siddarth-c/KDD23-ADAC/blob/main/TrafQ.zip) file in the same directory as _gharaffaEnv.py_.
+## Multi-Intersection

+Testing a multi-intersection environment involves the [RESCO](https://github.com/Pi-Star-Lab/RESCO) benchmark.

+We test primarily on the cologne3, cologne8, and custom-defined corniche environments part of our version of RESCO.

+The current files and buffer data are configured to run the corniche environment at 10x traffic.

+### Data

+Use either the generated stochastic buffer [data](./resco_benchmark/Buffer/) or a separately generated buffer with [resco_buffer_generator.py](./resco_buffer_generator.py).

+The pre-generated [buffer](./resco_benchmark/Buffer/) has 24 hours worth of stochastic data (using the STOCHASTICWAVE agent) between the times 1400 and 5000 in the corniche environment.

+### Policy Building and Evaluation

+After generating a compatible buffer or using the pre-generated buffer, use the configurable [resco_adac_v4.0.py](./resco_adac_v4.0.py) script to test various behavioral and RL algorithms, including CYCLIC, STOCHASTIC, MAXPRESSURE, IDQN, and ADAC, on standard RESCO maps and the corniche environment.

+## Single-Intersection

+Files for testing a single-intersection environment using ADAC can be found in the [ADAC_traffic_master](./ADAC_traffic_master/) folder.
+The [ADAC](./ADAC_traffic_master/ADAC/) and [TrafQ](./ADAC_traffic_master/TrafQ/) folders contain the core functionality of ADAC.

+The complex single-intersection environment we test is based on Al Gharrafa roundabout in Doha.

-## Data
+### Data

-Folder 'buffers' provides a small data set collected from cyclic traffic signal control policy.
+Folder [ADAC_traffic_master/buffers](./ADAC_traffic_master/buffers/) provides a small data set collected from cyclic traffic signal control policy.

-To generate data sets with different sizes and behavioral policy, check the functionality provided in run-offline-rl.py program.
+To generate data sets with different sizes and behavioral policy, check the functionality provided in [run_offline_rl.py](./ADAC_traffic_master/run_offline_rl.py) program.

-## Policy building and evaluation
+### Policy Building and Evaluation

-Use the script eval-dac-policies.sh to try out model-based offline RL solutions using the data set provided in folder buffers.
+Use the script [eval-dac-policies.sh](./ADAC_traffic_master/eval-dac-policies.sh) to test model-based offline RL solutions using the data set provided in folder buffers.

+## Note on Pickling

+On both the single- and multi-intersection environments, upon the completion of model training for ADAC, the models are automatically serialized into the [ADAC_traffic_master/pickled_ADAC](./ADAC_traffic_master/pickled_ADAC/) (for single-intersection) and [resco_benchmark/pickled_ADAC](./resco_benchmark/pickled_ADAC/) (for multi-intersection) folders respectively.

+Without deleting the '.pickle' files, upon re-rerunning the same agent and configuration, the trained model is deserialized automatically.
+In this way, changes to, e.g., traffic scale and time can be made without retraining the models from buffer data.
+ANNOY objects from Spotify's ANNOY library are serialized and deserialized separately in '.ann' files.

+_Please note that pickled files can execute arbitrary code.
+It may be advisable to remove the '.pickle' and '.ann' files to retrain the models from the buffer data._